Smart Tips to Make an Outdoor Canopy Tent

 But instead, stand in their assigned corner with your hands stretched out as far as possible.
 So that you can grab onto your pole when it’s time.

 When everyone’s ready take turns tightening everything by standing at each end and pulling them forward until they stay put.
 Then simply attach any loose strings or ties before pushing brackets back against stakes for stability.

-This will ensure there isn’t an annoying flapping going on while wind blows through the fabric!
+This will ensure there isn’t any annoying flapping going on while the wind blows through the fabric!

 Stretch out the ropes